JaesaWilde/src-and-wiki-code/api/documentation.md

 To change the biome (and name) of a planet, change its ```"settingsHash":``` value in the ```WarInfo.json``` file.
 You can browse this [Planets and Sectors list](https://helldivers.fandom.com/wiki/Planets_and_Sectors?) to grab a planet's index by expanding the "Technical" section of a planet's descriptive box, then refer to the [API data](https://api.live.prod.thehelldiversgame.com/api/WarSeason/801/warinfo) to find the hash.

+Check out my documentation on:
+- Planet hashes for speedruns.
+- Sector and planet IDs.

 ### Barren Moon

 | Planet name | Index | Hash |